-You are receiving this 2012 Water Quality Report in accordance with the Consumer Confidence Rule of the federal Safe Drinking Water Act (SDWA).
+You are receiving this 2013 Water Quality Report in accordance with the Consumer Confidence Rule of the federal Safe Drinking Water Act (SDWA).
 This law of standards for public drinking water suppliers in the United States requires the protection of drinking water sources and the monitoring and treatment of drinking water to safeguard public health.

 The Consumer Confidence Rule of the SDWA mandates that you receive by July 1 of each year an annual report on your drinking water.
-The report specifically must contain information about the quality of your drinking water, the sources of your drinking water, and our compliance with federal and state drinking water standards.
+The report specifically must contain information about the quality of your drinking water, the sources of your drinking water, and CAW's compliance with federal and state drinking water standards.

 The initial enactment of the SDWA was in 1974 by the U.S. Congress.
-The current regulations require that public water suppliers, such as CAW, sample and analyze for potential contaminants and limit the level of concentration at which substances may be present in the finished drinking water.
+The current regulations require that public water suppliers, such as CAW, sample and analyze for specific contaminants and limit the concentration of those contaminants which may be present in the finished drinking water.

-The federally-monitored constituents range from lead and copper to coliform bacteria and disinfection by-products.
+The federally-regulated contaminants range from lead and copper to coliform bacteria and disinfection by-products.
 As an added measure, we monitor for other potential contaminants that, while not regulated, have been found in some drinking water supplies in the United States.
-This emerging group of constituents includes pharmaceuticals and industrial chemicals.
+This emerging group of unregulated contaminants includes pharmaceuticals and industrial chemicals.